 - Sunday 21 November: Christmas lunch at Marion Sports Club

 All visitors are welcome.

-In addition to attending the monthly public meetings, some members are also volunteers at the Marion Heritage Research Centre where they undertake projects such as:
+In addition to attending the monthly public meetings, some members do one or more of the following activities:

 To access archived copies of the Marion Historical Society Newsletters from 2012 to 2015 please visit the Marion Heritage Research Centre, which is open Mondays, Tuesdays and Wednesdays, 10 am to 4 pm.

 Postal: PO Box 21, Oaklands Park SA 5046